linode/terraform-provider-linode/website/docs/d/user.html.md

   Provides details about a Linode user.
 ---

-# Data Source: user
+# Data Source: linode\_user

 Provides information about a Linode user

 ## Example Usage

-The following example shows how one might use this data source to define a Linode instance.
+The following example shows how one might use this data source to access information about a Linode user.

 ```hcl
 data "linode_user" "foo" {